Our Committees

 Newsletter organizers (at least 2)

-Solicit, collect, and organize material on Google Docs
+Solicit, collect, and organize material on Google Docs for newsletters for the general public, our voluteers, and specific subsets

 Publish approximately monthly